+1096.
 The Secretariat informed the World Heritage Committee that the state of conservation of the property had greatly improved, largely due to concerted international support.

-The Delegation of China supported the Draft Decision which, if adopted, would remove the property from the List of World Heritage in Danger, and said that progress had been made thanks to international cooperation.
+1097.
+The Delegation of China supported the Draft Decision that, if adopted, would remove the property from the List of World Heritage in Danger, and said that progress had been made thanks to international cooperation.